stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 In this guide, we discuss how to set up Stormpath to manage and authenticate API Keys and Tokens for developers that are using your API Services.
 Stormpath provides not only the user management piece around API Keys, but also allows you to associate permissions and custom data with the accounts for advanced use-cases.

-## Why should I use Stormpath to Secure my API?
+## Why should I use Stormpath for API Key Management?
 With few lines of code, you can quickly and easily lock down your own APIs with OAuth-based authentication and secure API key management.

 Stormpath offers a complete solution that securely and easily helps you manage developer accounts, create and manage API Keys, and generate OAuth 2.0 bearer tokens to support Access Token authentication.